The reason for the name White-backed Duck is obvious when they fly. But they don’t do that very often, or very far.

 Mostly vegetarian as adults, they favour waterlilies and other aquatic plant seeds and leaves, feeding principally at night.

 Though mostly seen on water, they have a curious habit of loafing on the bank with their feet up, rather than tucking a beak under a wing.
 Their legs are long, but set well back on the body so they are better adapted for swimming than for a life on land.
 If spooked, they can travel a surprising distance underwater.

 Like the rest of the Dendrocygninae, they form strong pair bonds.
 Both sexes incubate and care for progeny.
-Their eggs, 6 or so to a clutch, are a rich brown, possibly as a defence against brood parasitism by the Maccoa Duck Oxyura maccoa, which shares its range.
+Their eggs, 6–8 to a clutch, are a rich brown, possibly as a defence against brood parasitism by the Maccoa Duck Oxyura maccoa, which shares its range.
 Incubation is normally 28 days.